Understanding Parts Therapy

 How Parts Therapy Works

-From there, the focus shifts toward resolution—helping the parts move toward an outcome that is acceptable to all involved, rather than continuing in opposition.
+As the process unfolds, the focus shifts toward helping the parts reach a resolution—one that is acceptable to all involved, rather than continuing in opposition.

 The therapist functions as a facilitator or mediator in this process, supporting communication without imposing solutions.